How to Crush the Transitions in Life

-Dated research revealed that we spend over 2 years of our life merely waiting (traffic, lines in supermarket, etc.).
-Although, on-line apps have now changed our entire behavior by being able to pre-order.
-This is cool of course, but doesn’t help with our patience.
+Dated research revealed that we spend over 2 years of our life merely waiting (traffic, lines in a supermarket, etc.).
+Although, online apps have now changed our entire behavior by being able to pre-order.
+This is cool of course but doesn’t help with our patience.

-One way to build everyday Mental Toughness is to crush the transitions.
+One way to build everyday Mental Toughness is to crush the transitions in life.